Do you have a leaky roof?

 The coatings are so tough they can also withstand foot traffic so maybe you can turn the extension at the back of your home into a posh new roof garden or terrace!

 I hope that you have found this article useful.
-Please use the buttons below to share it with others.
+Please note we are NOT a roofing company.